The preparation and work the faculty puts into the curriculum is evident in their daily growth of the children. This

 While the Preschool/Kindergarten program is our primary entry point, we add students to the Elementary group every year as spaces open up.

-From young 6-year-olds to pre-teens, the students develop an ability to learn, create and discover that The San Francisco School nurtures, guides and sustains throughout the Elementary years.
+From young 6-year-olds to pre-teens, the students develop an ability to learn, create, and discover as The San Francisco School nurtures, guides, and sustains them throughout the Elementary years.

 The San Francisco Elementary Application Process Guide

 • Step 1: Get to know The San Francisco School

 • Step 2: Apply for admission